 INSIDER'S TIP: Get up close to elephants at the camp’s log-pile hide and watch as they play and quench their thirst at the small water pan.

-Place: Savuti is set on the productive Savute Channel – a refuge for a variety of wildlife and a fascinating natural phenomenon: When dry, it is a rich feeding ground and corridor between the mopane woodlands for both plains game and predators.
+Place: Savuti is set on the productive Savute Channel – a refuge for a variety of wildlife and a fascinating natural phenomenon.
+When dry, it is a rich feeding ground and corridor between the mopane woodlands for both plains game and predators.
 When the waters flow, game congregates around it in numbers.
-Activities include day and night game drives, nature walks and boating (water levels permitting).
+Activities include day and night game drives, guided nature walks (seasonal and subject to the availability of a qualifed walking guide) and boating (water levels permitting).

 Purpose: Savuti provides support to research projects and initiatives in the Linyanti, particularly with regards to the enormous elephant herds and their impact on the environment.